AlbertWhite/site-v2.0/src/data/blogs/hkfilm.md

 Cypress comes into my mind.
 It is a end to end test tool and it works like a human.
 What if it can extract the information from the website and log it locally ?
 With `cy.writeFile()`, this task can be easily done.

-I have tried to configurer the Cypress to searching from Douban.com but I am banned after +150 searches in 15 minutes, so I turned to search from google in Cypress, it's faster and I am not banned.
+I have tried to configure the Cypress to searching from Douban.com but I am banned after +150 searches in 15 minutes, so I turned to search from google in Cypress, it's faster and I am not banned.

 Here is the piece of code in Cypress as web crawler: